sparkflows/sparkflows-docs/docs/tutorials/data-science/farmers-market-prediction.rst

   - This is a Spark MLLib provided algorithm that Sparkflows exposes to you as a plug-and-play “node”.
 LinearRegression from SparkML.

-- Uses Predict Node: Perform prediction using the model generated on the remaining 30% dataset.
+- Uses Predict Node: Performs prediction using the model generated on the remaining 30% dataset.

 - Evaluates the result using the PrintNRows Node.